-In 1957, Elmar Kits worked in Saaremaa, where he had also painted a year earlier, for which reason it can be assumed that the flat perspective stretching into the distance of this landscape also derives from there.
+Elmar Kits worked in Saaremaa in 1957, where he had also painted the previous year, for which reason it can be assumed that the flat perspective extending into the distance in this painting similarly originates from Saaremaa.
 The painting’s composition is not dramatic.
-Objects that are usually added to make works more dynamic, or other types of landscape forms do not heighten the tension in this work.
-Instead it proceeds gently towards the horizon.
-It is possible that such a tranquil viewpoint also corresponded to Kits’s spiritual condition because it is believed that it was precisely at the end of the 1950s that Elmar Kits found a new and more personal approach to painting.
-Maastik [Landscape] has a colourful colouring, thus differing considerably from the dark and even somewhat muddy tones with which Kits painted mandatory Soviet themes in the first period of the 1950s.
-Now he is depicting an apolitical view of nature, being considerably more free, airier and more improvisational in both his brushing style and his use of colour.
-By that time, the earlier very strict rules that had been established for painting had also started easing up somewhat, for which reason we really can see the start of a new period in this landscape view.
+Objects or other kinds of landscape forms that are usually added to make works more dynamic have not been included to create tension, rather the landscape proceeds gently towards the horizon.
+It is possible that such a peaceful viewpoint also corresponded to Kits’s spiritual condition because it is believed that it was precisely at the end of the 1950s that Elmar Kits found a new and more personal approach to landscape art.
+Landscape is colourful, thus differing considerably from the dark and even somewhat muddy tones of the first period of the 1950s, which Kits used in painting compulsory Soviet themes.
+Here he now depicts an apolitical view of a landscape, being considerably more free, airy, and improvisational in both his brushing style and his use of colour.
+The awfully strict rules that had been established for painting had also started being eased somewhat by that time, for which reason we can really see the beginning of a new period in this landscape view.